RobotExMachina/Machina.NET/Docs/Acknowledgments.md

 Communication with ABB devices is handled using the [ABB PC SDK libraries](http://developercenter.robotstudio.com/Downloads), which you will need to install in order to make this work.

+[@Arastookhajehee](https://github.com/Arastookhajehee) is the mastermind and mastercoder behind much of the KUKA implementation, specially the online part 🤓

 I am sure I have forgotten many people who should be acknowledged here.
 If you feel that is the case, poke me and tell me you deserve it.
 You will probably be right ;)

 Machina was created and is maintained by [Jose Luis Garcia del Castillo](http://www.garciadelcastillo.es).